 A survey of the use of the Hill Road Car Park was undertaken in 2016 and the use is being monitored to ensure it meets the economic needs of the town.
-The survey demonstrated that people visit Watlington from over 90 different places as customers for local shops, clients of local businesses, tourists and users of local facilities.
+The survey conducted over 3 days demonstrated that people visited Watlington from over 90 different places as customers for local shops, clients of local businesses, tourists and users of local facilities.
 In order to promote the town to visitors and support economic sustainability, the WNDP seeks to identify additional areas for parking in the town as sites for development come forward.